We are a collective of Autistic people responsive to the evolving needs and trajectory of the Autistic community.

 Our Vision for the Future of NeuroClastic

 We hope to build upon and accelerate the momentum that activists and visionaries for human rights have been fueling for all of human history.
-We are the embodiment of that Movement in the spirit of self-advocacy.
+We are the embodiment of that movement in the spirit of self-advocacy.
 We seek to empower neurodivergents to better know themselves, to connect with others, to network, to be validated, to lend their voices, and to contribute to the empowerment of other marginalized populations.

 We believe that advocating for ourselves empowers others to do the same.
 By others, we mean all others, regardless of neurology.

 We believe that neurotypical allies are indispensable and enthusiastically welcome their comments, suggestions, support, and readership.
 Please know that we love and embrace our neurotypical allies and acknowledge that their support is necessary and vital to our access to progress.
-For more information on being an ally, click here.

 We believe that the academic, medical, and behavioral science communities need to consult with autistics before designing research, treatment, therapeutic supports, and educational materials related to autism.

 We believe that therapeutic interventions that seek to force autistic children and adults to conform to neurotypical standards are abusive and should be rejected.

 We believe that adjusting curricula and professional obligations to suit the autistic neurotype will allow autistics to meet their full potential and bring valuable contributions to the human condition and the environment.
 We believe this is a basic human right which should be honored and doing so benefits all mankind by adding diversity of thought and perspective to innovation and operations.

 We believe that all autistics have value which cannot and should not be measured by neurotypical standards of ability.
 This includes acknowledging strengths outside of neurotypical norms and respecting the limitations of invisible conditions.